-Perched on Kerridge hillside high above ‘old’ Bollington, Cow Lane, Kerridge, affords the most excellent views to the north.
+Perched on Kerridge hillside high above ‘old’ Bollington, Cow Lane, (once called Coopers Cow Lane in the 1861 census) Kerridge, affords the most excellent views to the north.
 It is a very narrow country lane, a cul de sac, with an assortment of properties strung out along its 250m.
 It ends in the well trodden footpaths that lead around Kerridge Hill.

 Leads to Adshead Court.